esciencecenter-digital-skills/Natural-language-processing/episodes/01-preprocessing.md

 :::

 We will be using data from [Delpher](https://www.delpher.nl/) in this episode.
 Delpher is a public database developed by the [KB - the National Library of the Netherlands](https://www.kb.nl/) and contains digitalised historic Dutch newspapers, books, and magazines.
 The online newspaper collection covers data spanning from 1618 up to 1995 and of many local, national and international publishers.
-What we will be looking into today is to examine the sematic shifts of specific words over various decades.
+What we will be looking into is to examine the sematic shifts of specific words over various decades.
 We will look at the context in which a word is used between the 1950s and 1990s.

 ::::::::::::::::::::::::::::::::::::::: challenge
 ## Exploring Delpher